maxbre/git_how_to/git_how_to.md

 ```
 creates a copy of a local repository

-## check the status of files
+## check the status of the repository

 ```
 git status
 ```
 lists new or edited files to be committed

-it is always a good practice to check the status of the files inside the repository: this is simply done by issuing the following command;
+it is always a good practice to check the status of the files inside the repository;
-the returned messages give some feedback on what is next needed
+the returned messages give some feedback on what is needed next

 ## track (add) a new file